← Back to Blog

 Every agent has recurring communications that follow a predictable structure: offer submission updates, inspection walkthrough reminders, closing checklist emails.
 These are perfect candidates for automation.
 With a tool like Make.com, you can build a workflow where a new entry in your CRM triggers a personalized email draft that drops into your outbox for review before sending.
 You maintain control; AI does the writing.

-The setup is simpler than it sounds: Make.com connects your CRM (most major ones have native integrations), triggers on a status change (e.g., "offer accepted"), calls an AI module with a template prompt, and sends the output to your email drafts.
-Total build time for someone comfortable with no-code tools: about two hours the first time.
+The setup is simpler than it sounds: Make.com connects your CRM (most major ones have native integrations), triggers on a status change such as "offer accepted," calls an AI module with a template prompt, and sends the output to your email drafts.
+Total build time: about two hours the first time.
+If you want a step-by-step walkthrough of building trigger-based automations like this, our guide on automating tasks with Make.com covers the exact pattern.

-AI doesn't know that the kitchen renovation was done with premium materials that didn't photograph well, or that the seller is highly motivated because of a job relocation.
-It doesn't know that the neighborhood has a hidden gem park two blocks away that isn't on any map.
+AI does not know that the kitchen renovation was done with premium materials that did not photograph well, or that the seller is highly motivated because of a job relocation.
+It does not know that the neighborhood has a hidden gem park two blocks away that is not on any map.
 Your job is to feed it those insights — AI's job is to write them up better than you would in a hurry.

 💡 Looking for the best AI writing and automation tools for your real estate workflow?
 Browse the full toolkit →